 How to Stop Instagram from Automatically Zooming

 One of the main issues concerning posting on Instagram is that it is almost exclusively a mobile app.
-The screen size plays a vital role on most phones and depending on the model, sizes do vary.
-With the maximum aspect ratio of 4:5 for portrait posts, Instagram isn’t tall-photo-friendly; the portrait-sized photos are the name of the game here.
+The screen size plays a vital role in most phones and depending on the model, sizes do vary.
+With the maximum aspect ratio of 4:5 for portrait posts (4 pixels wide by 5 pixels tall), Instagram isn’t tall-photo-friendly; the portrait-sized photos are the name of the game here.
 Unfortunately, most phone photos happen to be tall, which makes Instagram zoom them in to fit the 4:5 ratio.

 The Obvious Solution

 Owing to the fact that Instagram restricts you to the mentioned 4:5 ratio, the app itself offers the solution to this issue.

 When uploading a tall picture to Instagram as a post, the option to make it fit the 4:5 ratio is located to the far left in the photo preview.
 However, this option is fairly limiting, especially with phones with large screens, as it can’t “zoom-out” the photo to the maximum.
 This prevents the uploader from posting an image in its full size.

 Naturally, you can use the Photos app on Windows to resize the picture.
 However, this will require you to send the photo to your PC and then send it back to your phone for the upload, as the web version of Instagram doesn’t allow you to upload photos.
 Another problem with the default editor on Windows is that the 4:5 aspect ratio option doesn’t exist.
 Even if it did, it would just zoom the picture in, anyway.

 Of course, you could manually resize it and hope for the best, but this may take some time until you get things just right.